Pulsar7/SleepDocumentation/README.md

 1. Year - Overview
 2. Month - Overview

 ### Year-Overview
-It shows you the data of all days with the given year and creates four windows:
+It shows you the data of all days with the given year and creates three windows:

 * Wet bed, Average sleep duration & Wake-up-mood
 * Bedtime & Wake-Up-Time (hours:minutes)